spkinguy1/vueTraining/README.md

 # vueTraining
 i want to do training vuejs step , step

-this is not Vue yet ..
+this is vanila html/js yet ..

 simply clone the repo and :
 <h3>*execute app.html*</h3>